microsoft/UFO/instantiation/README.md

             }
         }
     ],
-    "request_comment": "The task involves typing a specific string 'hello' and setting the font type to Arial, which can be executed locally within Word."
+    // The comment for the instantiated task "request_comment": "The task involves typing a specific string 'hello' and setting the font type to Arial, which can be executed locally within Word."
 }
 ```

+And there will also be `action_prefill_templates` folder, which stores the copied chosen templates for each tasks.

 ## Workflow